 Understanding the structural and chemical properties of particles in the atmosphere is critical because of their health effects and their influence on the earth’s radiative situation, and hence on our climate.
 In this respect, advanced electron microscopy plays a key role for studying particle composition, chemistry, morphology, phase and internal structure.

 In the last decades, the number of people with allergies against at least one of the major allergens like birch, grass, ragweed pollen, or domestic cat has been steadily increasing.
-An advanced method to localise specific proteins which are responsible for an allergic reaction is scanning electron microscopy with immunogold labelling.
+An advanced method to localise specific proteins which are responsible for an allergic reaction is immunogold (scanning) electron microscopy.

 TEM analysis of asbestos fibres

-Rough asbestos mesurements are performed in the light microscope, but the unambigous identification of asbestos fibres is only possible by the means of transmission electron microscopy (TEM), electron diffraction (SAED) and x-ray spectroscopy.
+Rough asbestos measurements are performed in the light microscope, but the unambigous identification of asbestos fibres is extensivly possible by means of transmission electron microscopy (TEM), electron diffraction (SAED) and X-ray spectroscopy.